researchart/rose-fse18/cfp.md

 - A prior SE publication (Paper1) which has been replicated/reproduced.
 - Substantive evidence that that parts of Paper1 has been replicated/reproduced.
 This evidence must be substantive e.g.

-A recent research SE paper (Paper2)
+      - A recent research SE paper (Paper2)

-Url links to an as yet unpublished pre-print
+      - A Url links to an as yet unpublished pre-print

 Note that Paper1 and Paper2 can come from any SE venue (ideally, peer-reviewed but if otherwise, reviewers will assess the paper on a case-by-case basis).

 To facilitate easy reviewing, authors are encouraged to following the following format for their abstract:

-TITLE: “A [ Partial] (Replication|Reproduction) of XYZ”.
+- TITLE: “A [ Partial] (Replication|Reproduction) of XYZ”.
 Please add the term “partial” to your title if only some of the original work could be replicated/reproduced.

-WHO: name the original authors (and paper) and the authors that performed the replication/reproduction.
+- WHO: name the original authors (and paper) and the authors that performed the replication/reproduction.

-WHAT: describe the “thing” being replicated/reproduced;
+- WHAT: describe the “thing” being replicated/reproduced;

-WHY: clearly state why that “thing” is interesting/important;
+- WHY: clearly state why that “thing” is interesting/important;

-HOW: say how it was done first
+- HOW: say how it was done first

-WHERE: describe the replication/reproduction.
+- WHERE: describe the replication/reproduction.
 If the replication/reproduction was only partial, then explain what parts could be achieved or had to be missed.

-DISCUSSION: What aspects of this thing made it easier/harder to replicate/reproduce.
+- DISCUSSION: What aspects of this thing made it easier/harder to replicate/reproduce.
 What are the lessons learned from this work that would enable more replication/reproduction in the future for other kinds of tasks or other kinds of research.

-References
+________

-EVALUATION:
+## EVALUATION:

-2 PC members will review each abstract, possibly reaching out to the authors of the original Paper1.
+- 2 PC members will review each abstract, possibly reaching out to the authors of the original Paper1.
 Abstracts will be ranked as follows.

-If pc members do not find sufficient substantive evidence for replication/reproduction, the abstract will be rejected.
+- If pc members do not find sufficient substantive evidence for replication/reproduction, the abstract will be rejected.

-Any abstract that is overly critical of prior work, it will be rejected (*).
+- Any abstract that is overly critical of prior work, it will be rejected (*).

-The remaining abstracts will be sorted according to (a) interestingness and (b) correctness.
+- The remaining abstracts will be sorted according to (a) interestingness and (b) correctness.

 The top 10 abstracts (or more, if there is time), will be invited to give lightning talks.